Slavija Square: Plateau

 The bust of Tucović was returned to the square on 16 October 2018, but placed on the new pedestal built on the plateau, close to the building of the National Bank.
 In July 2019, ten months after the official completion of the works, city administration admitted there are damages, though it was obvious before (cracks, including some quite long ad deep, especially on the cascade part of the plateau, sitting areas cracked and crumbled, broken slabs all over, neglected and out of order drinking fountain).
 City summoned the contractors who defended themselves claiming that city added additional jobs to then so they couldn't do the previously accepted jobs properly, but also blamed a weather.
 City, on the other hand, also accused occasional skaters of breaking the slabs.
 City ordered the contractors to fix the plateau until December 2019, when the warranty expires, or the city will activate the collateral.

 The elevated part of the plateau, in one of the corners, was envisioned as the location of the Belgrade Tourist Organization office, public restroom and a kiosk.
-As of July 2019 nothing has been built.
+As of July 2019, nothing has been built.
+Due to the lack of any maintenance, the decorative decking deteriorated by 2023, but city accused citizens using skateboards and bicycles.
+In general, the plateau never became a gathering point of citizens as intended, due to the lack of practicality in design and lack of greenery.
+Lack of residents and social component for architect Bojan Kovačević is a confirmation that Slavija is actually not a proper square.